FenixPK/EliDangHUD/README.md

 }

 # Changelog
+## 2025-10-09
+DONE: Fix bug with the Credit Update logic when the string returned cannot be parsed to a double by using TryParse instead.

 ## 2025-09-30
 DONE: Add ability to warn player of incoming missiles if WeaponCore is loaded.
 Will flash a warning on bottom of hud, with missile count, and also draw them on the radar if radar is on.